OctopusDeploy/docs/docs/api-and-integration/server-extensibility/authoring-an-octopus-deploy-server-extension.md

 #### Services Provided by the Host {#AuthoringanOctopusDeployserverextension-ServicesProvidedbytheHost}

-This section contains the interfaces and structures related to 'services' that the extensions can consume from the Octopus Deploy server itself.
+This section contains the interfaces and structures related to 'services' that the extensions can consume from the Octopus Deploy Server itself.
 In this section, we'll detail a couple of interfaces you're most likely to need.
 To use them install the relevant NuGet package and take a dependency in your extension constructor.

 #### ILog from [Octopus.Diagnostics](https://www.nuget.org/packages/Octopus.Diagnostics/) {#AuthoringanOctopusDeployserverextension-ILogfromOctopus.Diagnostics}